adamokasha/algorithms-data-structures/data-structures/sll/sll.md

 ### Unshift Method

-Adds a new node to the beginning of the list.
+Adds a new node to the start of the list.
 Returns the list.

 #### Implementation Overview